Logo of the The Poor Swiss

 Finpension Invest in the app

 First, we will start with the investing strategy.
-It is essential to see how a Robo-advisor invests to see whether we should use it or not.
+It is essential to see how a robo-advisor invests to see whether we should use it or not.

 Finpension Invest uses Exchange Traded Funds (ETFs) for stocks.
 For bonds, they use index funds.
-Using ETFs is the standard way Swiss Robo-advisors work.
+Using ETFs is the standard way Swiss robo-advisors work.
 The good news is that they only use index ETFs.
 Index ETFs are following an index instead of trying to pick stocks.
 This makes them cheap, and in practice they even beat active funds.

 There is usually a tax-efficiency downside to using ETFs, but as we will see in the next chapter, Finpension Invest does not suffer from this downside.